Whistleblower Haugen says Facebook making online hate worse

 Facebook CEO Mark Zuckerberg has disputed Haugen’s portrayal of the company as one that puts profit over the well-being of its users or that pushes divisive content, saying a false picture is being painted.
 But he does agree on the need for updated internet regulations, saying lawmakers are best able to assess the tradeoffs.

+“It believes in a world of flatness and it won’t accept the consequences of its actions,” pointing to its mammoth one-level, open-plan corporate office as an embodiment of the philosophy.

+She made the case that there’s a culture at Facebook that discourages rank-and-file employees from bringing concerns to executives at the top.
+For many of those, including Zuckerberg, it’s the only place they have worked, which contributes to the cultural problem, she said.

-Haugen has told U.S. lawmakers that she thinks a federal regulator is needed to oversee digital giants like Facebook, something that officials in Britain and the European Union are already working on.
+Haugen told lawmakers in the United States that she thinks a federal regulator is needed to oversee digital giants like Facebook, something that officials in Britain and the European Union are already working on.

 The U.K. government’s online safety bill calls for setting up a regulator that would hold companies to account when it comes to removing harmful or illegal content from their platforms, such as terrorist material or child sex abuse images.